Infineon/mtb-example-psoc6-emwin-oled-freertos/README.md

 Use a CLI terminal to invoke the "project-creator-cli" tool.
 On Windows, use the command line "modus-shell" program provided in the ModusToolbox&trade; software installation instead of a standard Windows command-line application.
 This shell provides access to all ModusToolbox&trade; software tools.
 You can access it by typing `modus-shell` in the search box in the Windows menu.
 In Linux and macOS, you can use any terminal application.

-The "project-creator-cli" tool has the following arguments:
+This tool has the following arguments:

 Argument | Description | Required/optional
 ---------|-------------|-----------